GiovaniSerra/networking-labs/CCNA/basic/inter-vlan-roas-vs-svi/README.md

 ### Disadvantages
 * **Single Point of Failure (SPOF):** The single physical link between the switch and router creates a vulnerability for the entire inter-VLAN infrastructure.
-* **Bandwidth Bottleneck:** All inter-VLAN traffic shares the bandwidth of a single physical link (hairpinning), leading to network congestion under heavy load.
+* **Bandwidth Bottleneck:** All inter-VLAN traffic shares the bandwidth of a single physical link (hairpinning (traffic traverses the same physical trunk twice)), leading to network congestion under heavy load.
 * **Higher Latency:** Traffic traveling back and forth over a physical medium to be processed by the router's CPU incurs extra delay compared to hardware switching.

 ### Typical Use Cases